 The most popular type of buttons in the Caucasus were the cheap four-hole types made from coconut in Moscow.
 Also popular were imitation-ivory made from composition.
 Most imported buttons came from Austria-Hungry, and most of these were pearl.
 Linen and steel trouser buttons had been imported from Poland, but at the time of the report this supply had been completely cut off.

-In the Riga district, most buttons had come from Germany and Austria, including buffalo horn, linen, horn, jet, glass, pearl and Steinnuss.
-There was no local manufacturing in this district, and button stocks were very depleted, with dealers hoping to gain supplies from the USA, despite the city’s population being only half normal, and money tight.
+In the Riga district, most buttons had come from Germany and Austria, including buffalo horn, linen, horn, jet, glass, pearl and steinnuss.
+There was no local manufacturing in this district, and button stocks were very depleted, with dealers hoping to gain supplies from the USA, despite the city’s population being only half of normal, and money tight.

 Finland: Note that Finland was part of Russia until declaring independence in 1917.